Inbreeding Wont Doom The Last Of The Vaquitas, But Fishing Might: Study - UrduPoint

 Inbreeding Won't Doom The Last Of The Vaquitas, But Fishing Might: Study

-Washington, May 5 (UrduPoint / Pakistan Point News - 5th May, 2022 ) :Vaquita porpoises are on the edge of extinction, with just 10 left in their sole habibat within Mexico's Gulf of California.
+Washington, May 6 (UrduPoint / Pakistan Point News - 6th May, 2022 ) :Vaquita porpoises are on the edge of extinction, with just 10 left in their sole habitat within Mexico's Gulf of California.

 However, a new study published Thursday in the journal Science offers some hope: the world's rarest marine mammals aren't doomed by a lack of genetic diversity, and can recover if illegal "gillnet" fishing ceases immediately.